Academic Salary Administration

 - Full-time and part-time faculty appointed to the teaching stream (including those on contractually limited term appointments in the teaching stream)

-All categories of librarians (I to IV) will be considered for a PTR award.
+All categories of librarians (I to IV).

 Administration of the PTR/Merit Scheme